2amlover/shopit/README.md

-#E-Commerce-Frontend
+# Shopit E-Commerce-Frontend

-MERN-E-Commerce-Frontend is the frontend of an e-commerce web application built with ReactJS ,Material UI, ContextAPI, React-router-dom
+Shopit E-Commerce-Frontend is the frontend of an e-commerce web application built with ReactJS ,Material UI, ContextAPI, React-router-dom

 ## Live Link

-You can access the live application at [https://e-shopit.vercel.app/](https://e-shopit.vercel.app/).
+You can access the live application at

 ## Features